vacu9708/Study-records/Operating system/Process and thread/readme.md

 ## fork() VS vfork()
 * fork() : The memory of the parent process is copied. (like deep copy)
 * vfork() : The memory is shared with the parent process.
 Memory is not copied, so it is created faster.
 But it can cause a race condition because the memory is shared.(like shallow copy)

+## Threading pool
+A group of threads that can be taken when needed and reused, which is used because creating and destroying threads causes a big overhead.